 |ABE 0790||Intermediate Integrated Reading and Writing||0|

-- Reading: Consists of non-fiction and fiction passages.
+- Reasoning Through Language Arts: Consists of mostly non-fiction and some fiction passages.
 Reading skills assessed include comprehension, application and analysis.
 The test includes an extended-response written question.

 - Mathematics: Incorporates arithmetic (measurement, number relationships and data analysis), algebra and geometry.
 Skills that are tested are problem-solving abilities and higher level thinking skills.